sholtomaud/phd/Literature Review/litrev.md

 # System Engineering

+The types of risk and risk assessment noted above give an indication of the many types of data that might be required for a comprehensive risk assessment framework.

+In terms of systems programming languages, there are too many to review here.
+The choice of language to develop in will often be driven by requirements, but also legacy considerations, and a coder's language familiarity or specialisation.

+As noted by Cozzi [@cozzi_webgl_2015], the requirement of web-enabled 3D visualisation has introduced many coders to WebGL, and languages like Python and javaScript.
+Indeed, as Amato and Ring [@amato_ring_getting_2015] have noted, with the emergence of Asynchronous Module Definition (AMD), and technologies like Node.js and browserify, javaScript has become a language worthy of both server, and client-side production applications.

 ## Engineering Scope

 In reviewing the level 1-3 system requirements, it appears that there are a number of different world views which tend to reflect the interests of different stakeholders.
-In terms of Systems Engineering, requirements are usually generated from a user.
+In terms of Systems Engineering, requirements are usually generated from a user with business needs.
 However in the case of the literature identified above, authors did not typically frame the discussion in terms of user requirements, but rather, in terms of stakeholder interests, compliance risks and Social License to Operate.
 If a 'user' is understood as a stakeholder, then the stakeholder requirements above can be defined as user requirements.
 However this alignment itself creates another requirement concerning the issue of how to manage users in terms of public and private permissions.

 **User Roles**